On shrinking targets and self-returning points: Consequences of correlation decay

 and

 Finally, by letting $\epsilon\to 0$ (i.e. $m\to\infty$), the sum converges to the integral $\iint \hat{F} \, \mathrm{d} \mu \mathrm{d} \mu$ and we get

 \end{proof}

-In order to find correlation estimates in Section~\ref{sec:proofA} we need a similar statement for functions $F$ in three variables.
-For this purpose, we use a transfer operator approach for a piecewise expanding interval map $T$ and a $T$-invariant absolutely continuous probability measure $\mu$ whose density function $h$ is of bounded variation.
+In order to find correlation estimates in Section~\ref{sec:proofA}, we need a lemma similar to Lemma~\ref{lem:Decay1}, but for functions of three variables.
+This is provided by the following lemma (with $M_n=\mu(B(x,r_n(x)))$ for every $n \in \mathbbm{N}$ as before).